DieKim/uos_statistics_lectures/[19-1] Statistical_Data_Processing_and_Lab/README.md

 <br>

 ## 💡 References
-- Delwhiche and Slaughter (2003) The Little SAS Book : a primer.
-3rd edition, SAS Publishing
+- Delwhiche and Slaughter (2003) 'The Little SAS Book : a primer.
+3rd edition', SAS Publishing